-If the controller is not factory-new, it may have another topology set, in which case these commands will result in an error message.
-If this happens, first take both ports offline, then reset the topology:
+If the controller is not factory-new, it may have another topology set, in which case these commands result in an error message.
+If this happens, first take both ports offline, then reset the topology by typing the following commands:

 '''

 SET THIS PORT_1_TOPOLOGY=OFFLINE

 SET THIS PORT_2_TOPOLOGY=FABRIC

+SET THIS PORT_1_TOPOLOGY=FABRIC

 SET THIS PORT_2_TOPOLOGY=FABRIC

 '''

-8. Set Allocation class to a decimal number between 0 and 999.
+4. Set Allocation class to a decimal number between 0 and 999.
 The number must be unique across the fabric.
 Set allocation class using the following syntax:

 '''

-SET THIS ALLOCATION_CLASS=N
+SET THIS ALLOCATION CLASS=N

 '''